 A majestic synthesis of imperial heritage and futuristic skyscrapers, Beijing is the political and cultural heart of China, laying at the crossroads of the global economy.
-With more than 20 million inhabitants, 18 subway lines, 30 universities, 7 UNESCO World Heritage Sites, and then countless government agencies, temples, museums, art districts, clubs, parks, lakes, the city’s buzz never ceases to amaze its guests.
+With more than 20 million inhabitants, 23 subway lines, 30 universities, 7 UNESCO World Heritage Sites, and then countless government agencies, temples, museums, art districts, clubs, parks, lakes, the city’s buzz never ceases to amaze its visitors.

-From the Forbidden City to Tiananmen Square, from the Temple of Heaven to the Summer Palace, from the skyscrapers of the Central Business District to the 2008 Summer Olympics sites, and then.. the Great Wall.
-Beijing cannot be described in all its grandiosity, it must be seen and experienced with your own eyes.
+From the Forbidden City to Tiananmen Square, from the Temple of Heaven to the Summer Palace, from the skyscrapers of the Central Business District to the sites of the 2008 Olympic Games, to the Great Wall, Beijing cannot be described in all its grandiosity.
+It must be seen with one’s own eyes.

 In Beijing the ChinaMed Business Program takes place in Haidian, the university district, known across China as one of the country’s most dynamic research and innovation hubs.